danielaparker/jsoncons/doc/ref/basic_json_filter.md

 (1) Incomplete name "John" at line 9 and column 26
 (2) Incomplete name "John" at line 0 and column 0
 ```
-Note that when filtering `json` events written from a `json` value to an output handler, contexual line and column information in the original file has been lost.
+Note that when filtering `json` events written from a `json` value to an output visitor, contexual line and column information in the original file has been lost.
 ```

 The output JSON file `address-book-new.json` with name fixes is